tvadde/CocktailBook/README.md

 The main screen should:

-- Display a list of the cocktails in an alphabetical order.
+- Display a list of the cocktails in an alphabetical order
 - Each of the items in the list should display the cocktail name and the cocktail's short description
 - Provide a UI that will toggle between 3 filter states: all cocktails, alcoholic cocktails and non-alcoholic cocktails.
 Depending on which filter is selected, the appropriate cocktails should be displayed and the list should be updated.
-The default filter state should be all cocktails.
+The default filter state should be all cocktails
-- Include a navigation title where the text depends on the state of the filter.
+- Include a navigation title where the text depends on the state of the filter
 - Provide behavior where tapping on any of the cocktails in the list should present the Details Screen

 ### Details Screen